-From: То:

 Liberal Arts and Sciences A.A.
 Degree Program: Liberal Arts and Sciences A.A.
 Degree Program: Deletion

-Health Promotion and Disease Prevention (one of 15 c concentrations) of Health Promotion and Disease Prevention
+Health Promotion and Disease Prevention (one of

+concentrations)

 COMMON CORE COMMON CORE UNCHANGED

 30-34 6

+50-54

 REQUIREMENTS FOR THE MAJOR

-Two Foreign Language courses (two sequential courses are required, level and sequence to be determined by Foreign Languages & Literature department placement) 8 0
+Two Foreign Language courses (two sequential 8

+courses are required, level and sequence to be 0

+determined by Foreign Languages & Literature

+department placement)